 -

-The UK EV charging infrastructure is growing fast, with more than 17,000 locations across the UK, offering a total of 28,000 EV charge points that allow over 45,000 EVs to be charged at once – with more being added all the time.
+The UK EV charging infrastructure is growing fast, with around 35,000 locations across the UK, offering more than 68,000 EV charge points that allow more than 97,000 EVs to be charged at once – with more being added all the time.

-There can be huge differences in how many charge points are available depending on the area you live in.
-For example, in central London, within a mile of MSE Towers there are about 19 separate places to charge an EV.
+There can be huge differences in how many charge points are available depending on where you live.
+For example, in central London, within a mile of MSE Towers there are about 20 separate places to charge an EV.
 In more suburban areas, there could be just one or two – while in more rural areas you may struggle to find any.

-The easiest way to find the closest public charge point to you that we could find is a company called Zap-Map.
-It claims to have mapped over 95% of public charge points, and says it can show live available statuses for about 70% of them.
+The easiest way to find the closest public charge point to you that we could find is provided by a company called Zap-Map.
+It claims to have mapped over 95% of public charge points, and says it can show live availability for about 70% of them.
 You can simply enter a postcode, town or city to find nearby chargers, and it will even let you do a route planner to check charge points on your journey.
 (Know a better way?
 Let us know.)

-Free charge points are mostly found at big supermarkets
+Free charge points are mostly found in public car parks

-Most free chargers are 'fast' 7 kilowatt (kW) connections – so if you're shopping for an hour or so you'd get about £2 worth of free juice for your car, or about 30 miles.
-Some of big providers of free charging include:
+Most free chargers are 'fast' seven-kilowatt (kW) connections – so if you're shopping for an hour or so you'd get about £2 worth of free juice for your car, or about 30 miles.

-Always check you won't be charged before using a free charging point – some retailers that previously offered free charging, including Ikea and Asda, now charge a fee.
+Always check you won't be charged before using a free charging point – some retailers that previously offered free charging, including Ikea, Lidl and Tesco, now charge a fee.

 EV charge points are operated by different networks – so prices vary and you may need lots of different mobile apps

-Public charging can be more than triple the cost of home charging, when looking at the rate you pay for each unit of electricity – at 28 pence per kilowatt hour (p/kWh) at home under the energy price cap, while we've seen charges as high as 89p/kWh on public chargers.
+Public charging can be more than triple the cost of home charging, when looking at the rate you pay for each unit of electricity – at 24.5p per kilowatt hour (p/kWh) on average at home, under the Price Cap from 1 October, or as high as 85p/kWh on public chargers.

-- Pod Point offers about 6,200 public charging bays.
-You can either use contactless card payments or download its app and top up your Pod Point account.
-Its pricing varies, some are free, while others are charged on a per kWh or per hour basis.
+- Pod Point offers about 5,000 public charging bays.
+You can pay by card or download its app and top up your Pod Point account.
+Its pricing varies: some points are free, while others are charged on a per-kWh or per-hour basis.
 You can use its charge point finder to find pricing for specific locations.

-- ChargePlace Scotland is owned by the Scottish Government and has over 2,100 charge points in Scotland.
-You can access its network via an app, online or with a physical access card (which costs £10).
-It offers free charge points or chargers on a per kWh basis.
+- ChargePlace Scotland is owned by the Scottish Government and has almost 3,000 charge points in Scotland.
+You can access its network via an app, online or with a card (which costs £10).
+It offers around 150 free charge points or chargers on a per-kWh basis.
 You can use its live map to check pricing at specific locations.

-- Source London has over 1,700 charge points across the Greater London area.
-You can use contactless payments to access its network or join as a member to get a physical access card.
+- Source London has over 2,500 charge points across the Greater London area.
 Its pricing varies depending on if you're a member or if you use contactless payments.
+Pay As You Go without a membership card currently costs 56p/kWh.

 All new charge points should offer contactless payment

-While some of the big networks, and a number of others, still require you to use an app, have an account or scan a code, the Government is now requiring all new chargers to accept contactless payments, which means it should be become easier to just park up and charge in future.
+While some of the big networks, and a number of others, still require you to use an app, have an account or scan a code, the Government now requires all new chargers to accept contactless payments, so it should become easier to park up and charge in future.

 -